oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/initial.md

 Run the following commands to create the model image and verify that it worked:
 Note: If you are creating a WebLogic model-in-image, add --chown oracle:root to imagetool.sh command.
 When creating FMW Infrastructure images, do not use the --chown option.

+{{% notice note %}}
+If you are taking the JRF path through the sample, then remove --chown oracle:root from the imagetool.sh command below.
+{% /notice %}}
   ```
   $ cd /tmp/mii-sample/model-images
   $ ./imagetool/bin/imagetool.sh update \